Crafts for KidsDiary

 This may be getting out of hand

-These developments weren’t entirely disappointing.
-I did end up with a true painting full of colours and textures.
-I was covered in paint by the time all was said and done but this was easily remedied.
-After a quick removal of my paint soaked clothes Mommy carried me to the tub where I enjoyed a relaxing bubble bath.
+I did end up with a true painting full of colors and textures.
+By the time it was all over, I had paint all over me, but this was simple to fix.
+After a quick removal of my paint-soaked clothes, Mommy carried me to the tub, where I enjoyed a relaxing bubble bath.

-When they say washable paint they actually mean it.
-My clothes came out good as new after a wash in the machine.
-The brushes I used also washed relatively well and after air drying overnight they were ready for another painting project.
+When they say washable paint, they actually mean it.
+My clothes looked good as new after a wash in the machine.
+The brushes I used also washed relatively well, and after air drying overnight, they were ready for another painting project.

-Painting was a lot of fun and I can’t wait to do it again.
-Mommy said we would be revisiting this activity soon because she has an idea on how to turn my painting into wall worthy art.
-We will share the details with you just as soon as we work out all the kinks.
-Stay tuned for that DIY project.
+Painting was a lot of fun, and I can’t wait to do it again.
+Mommy said we would be revisiting my finger painting art soon because she has an idea on how to turn my painting into wall-worthy art.
+Check out how that DIY project turned out.

 • This looks like such a fun way to spend some time.
 Disposable plates is a fab idea as well – that’s a very clever mummy! #KCACOLS